mosip/documentation/docs/android-registration-client-developer-guide.md

-# Android Registration Client: Developer Guide
+# Android Registration Client - Developer Guide

 The documentation here will guide you through the pre-requisites and the other necessary details required for Android Registration Client developer setup.